JENebel/nebulang/README.md

     let c = 'c'      // char
     let s = "string" // string.
 Quotes can be used with \"

-\+ operation with a string as one side simply concatenates.\
+\+ operation with a string as one side simply concatenates into a string.\
-And char + char = string.
+Also char + char => string.

 ### Operators